Scipio Africanus Jones: Practice of law

-Following the Adair case in Georgia, many suits of injunction were brought in other states against the Negro Shriners to keep from using the name and paraphernalia of Shriners.
-Jones represented the Negro Shriners in such a suit brought in Pulaski County.
+Following the Adair case in Georgia, many suits of injunction were brought in other states against the Prince Hall Shriners to keep from using the name and paraphernalia of the white Shriners organization.
+Jones represented the Prince Hall Shriners in such a suit brought in Pulaski County.
 Chancellor Judge John Martineau held in his favor.
-Jones also assisted in the trial of the case at Houston, Texas, against the Negro Shriners.
-The white Shrine Temple had sold its paraphernalia to the Negro Shrine Temple, and then enjoined the Negro Shriners from using the paraphernalia.
-This case was carried to the U.S. Supreme Court where it ruled that the Negroes had the right to use the paraphernalia on the ground of "estoppel".
+Jones also assisted in the trial of the case at Houston, Texas, against the Prince Hall Shriners.
+The white Shrine Temple had sold its paraphernalia to the Prince Hall Shrine Temple, and then enjoined the Prince Hall Shriners from using the paraphernalia.
+This case was carried to the U.S. Supreme Court where it ruled that the Prince Hall Shriners had the right to use the paraphernalia on the ground of "estoppel."

 The Elaine Twelve

 Jones is most famous for his skillful defense of the Elaine 12, twelve black sharecroppers sentenced to death for allegedly being involved in the murder of a white man during the Elaine Massacre in October 1919.
 The twelve men had been convicted and sentenced to death by an all-white jury in a series of trials that were said to have lasted approximately 20 minutes.

 The plight of the Elaine 12, and 87 other black men who were convicted to prison terms for participation in the riot, quickly made international headlines.
 Three organizations offered assistance: the Arkansas Conference on Negro Organizations (ACNO), the National Association for the Advancement of Colored People (NAACP), and the National Equal Rights League (NERL).
-The ACNO and NERL joined together to hire Jones as the defense attorney for all 99 of the convicted men.
+The ACNO and NERL joined to hire Jones as the defense attorney for all 99 of the convicted men.
 The NAACP hired former state attorney general George W. Murphy as the defense attorney for the Elaine 12.
 The two attorneys were friends and decided to work together.

 When George Murphy died unexpectedly after they had started the retrial of six of the murder defendants in May 1920, after winning an appeal in the Arkansas Supreme Court, Jones took the lead in guiding the appeals process.
 After much internal debate, the NAACP temporarily retained Jones as their replacement for Murphy, making him briefly the sole attorney for all of the 99 defendants.
 He successfully continued with the Moore et al. defendants, whose cases were reviewed by the U.S. Supreme Court.
 Jones is credited with having been the author of the brief used before the Court.